kuszewski/iris-k3s/mirror-pair/README.md

 # IRIS Kubernetes for Desktop - Mirror Pair

-If you have alredy run the first iris-basic (sigle instance) on the main landing page of this repository, then you have IKO already running and you should be able to run this mirror-pair example.
+If you have alredy run the first iris-basic (sigle instance) on the main landing page of this repository, then you have IKO already running and you should be able to run this mirror-pair example with Arbiter.

 This example leverages the sharding API.
 By default it will create a shard & mirrored database called IRISCLUSTER.